Soft Skills for Every Developer, Designer and QA Tester

 Transformation from inside out

 As a recommendation, let’s not just focus on what employees are only capable of.
-I’m sure your technical capabilities are excellent.
+I’m sure your technical skills are excellent.
 But hard skills alone will not be enough to push careers forward.
 Rather, interpersonal skills are equally, if not more than, as important in a workplace filled with other people.

 In this digital era, technology like mobile phones and other tech stuff has everyone’s attention almost all the time.
 Therefore, these people skills become more significant and relevant to practice today.
 We must not forget to connect with other people too.